Aure77lia/learnByRepeating/README.md

 # learnByRepeating
 ### To use this code
     1. Add your vocabulory in the file wordsAndTraduction.txt with the words organised as :
-        - one line = one word, one word = word.traduction
+        - one line = one meaning
+        - one meaning = synonyms1.synonyms2. ... .synonymsn

 ### to execute
     1. Go on a terminal